kosli-dev/cli/docs.kosli.com/content/faq/_index.md

 ### What is dry run and how to use it?

-You can use dry run to disable writing to app.kosli.com - e.g. if you're just trying things out, or troubleshooting (dry run will print the payload cli would send in a non dry run mode).
+You can use dry run to disable writing to app.kosli.com - e.g. if you're just trying things out, or troubleshooting (dry run will print the payload the CLI would send in a non dry run mode).

 Here are two possible ways of enabling a dry run:
 1. use the `--dry-run` flag (no value needed) to enable it per command